SachinGanesh/screenshot/README.md

 )
 ```
 ---
-Sometimes rastergraphics like images and map may not be captured by the plugin with default configurations.
+Sometimes rastergraphics like images may not be captured by the plugin with default configurations.
 The issue is discussed [here](https://api.flutter.dev/flutter/flutter_driver/FlutterDriver/screenshot.html).

 ```
 ...screenshot is taken before the GPU thread is done rasterizing the frame